 - Conversation with your neighbor is improper during services.
 Be mindful that our purpose in shul is to converse with and pour out our hearts to G-d.
 Page numbers will be announced from the Pulpit.
 Please remain quiet so everyone can hear and follow the service. - Do not congregate in the lobby.
 Enter services quietly!
 Ushers will help you find your seat to eliminate any unnecessary disturbance. - No one will be allowed to enter during Sermons, Hineni, and Kedusha.
-It is improper to leave services during these times, or during the reading of the Torah.

-Sermons: 10:20 am. on Rosh Hashana, and 11:45 am on Yom Kippur.
-Hineni: 11:00 am on Rosh Hashana and 12:15 pm on Yom Kippur

-- Prayers may be offered in Hebrew or English.
+It is improper to leave services during these times, or during the reading of the Torah. - Sermons: 10:20 am. on Rosh Hashana, and 11:45 am on Yom Kippur. - Hineni: 11:00 am on Rosh Hashana and 12:15 pm on Yom Kippur - Prayers may be offered in Hebrew or English.
 G-d hears all prayers that are offered with a sincere heart!
-Listen to 100 blasts of the Shofar that are sounded before and during Musaf on Rosh Hashana (at about 10:45 a.m.) - It is permissible to bring your Tallis on Rosh Hashana.
+Listen to 100 blasts of the Shofar that are sounded before and during Musaf on Rosh Hashana (at approximately 10:45 a.m.) - It is permissible to bring your Tallis on Rosh Hashana.
 You may bring your Tallis on Yom Kippur only if you live within the Eruv; otherwise you must bring it before Kol Nidre and leave it in Shul until after Yom Kippur.
 It is also customary to place charity in the charity plates in the lobby before Yom Kippur begins on Kol Nidre evening. - Personal cell phones may not be used. - Married women are encouraged to wear a hat or head covering.
 All girls and women must wear skirts or dresses.
 No slacks please.
-If you have a medical reason, please contact Rabbi Smason.
+If you have a medical reason, please contact Rabbi Smason. - It is customary to make a contribution to the synagogue for honors received during the holidays.